matteo-magni/tanzugym/docs/tkgm/identity-management.md

 <https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/tkg-deploy-mc-21/mgmt-iam-custom-pinniped-certificates.html>

-## Configure Okta redirect URI
+## Configure redirect URI

-Now that you have pinniped configured and running, you can go back to your Okta account and set the redirect URI for your application.
+Now that you have pinniped configured and running, you can go back to your IdP configuration portal and set the redirect URI for your application.
 Edit the `General Settings` section of your application and set the sign-in redirect URI to `https://<YOUR-MGMT-CLUSTER-ENDPOINT>:31234/callback`.
 Use the very same endpoint you set in your certificate, if you happened to change it.